Yves Saint Laurent (designer): Muses

-A favorite among his female clientele, Saint Laurent had a number of muses that inspired his work.
-Among them were: French model Victoire Doutreleau, who opened his first fashion show in 1962; Loulou de la Falaise, the daughter of a French marquis and an Anglo-Irish model, who became the jewellery designer for the brand; Betty Catroux, the half-Brazilian daughter of an American diplomat, who Saint Laurent considered his "twin sister"; French actress Catherine Deneuve; French model Danielle Luquet de Saint Germain, who inspired the Le Smoking suit; American-French artist Niki de Saint Phalle, who also inspired the Le Smoking suit; Warhol superstar Donna Jordan, who inspired his spring 1971 collection; Mounia, a model from Martinique who was the oft-used bride at his fashion shows; Kenyan model Khadija Adam Ismail; Lucie de la Falaise, a Welsh-French model and niece of Loulou, who was the bride in his fashion shows in 1990–1994; jewellery designer Paloma Picasso; Dutch actress Talitha Getty; American socialite Nan Kempner, who was named ambassador for the brand; Italian model Marina Schiano, who managed the YSL boutiques in North America; French model Nicole Dorier, who became the director of his runway shows, and later, the "memory" of his house when it became a museum; and French model Laetitia Casta, who was the bride in his fashion shows in 1998–2001.
+A favorite among his female clientele, Saint Laurent had a number of muses who inspired his work.
+Among them were French model Victoire Doutreleau, who opened his first fashion show in 1962; Loulou de la Falaise, daughter of a French marquis and an Anglo-Irish model, who later became a jewelry designer for the brand; Betty Catroux, the half-Brazilian daughter of an American diplomat, whom Saint Laurent considered his "twin sister"; and Italian model Marina Schiano, who later managed YSL boutiques in North America.

+Other notable muses included French actress Catherine Deneuve; French model Danielle Luquet de Saint Germain, and American-French artist Niki de Saint Phalle, both of whom inspired the Le Smoking suit; and Warhol superstar Donna Jordan, who inspired his spring 1971 collection.

+He also worked closely with Mounia, a model from Martinique who frequently appeared as the bride in his fashion shows; Kenyan model Khadija Adam Ismail; Lucie de la Falaise, a Welsh-French model and niece of Loulou, who served as the bride in his shows from 1990 to 1994; and French model Laetitia Casta, who assumed the same role from 1998 to 2001.

+Additional muses included jewelry designer Paloma Picasso; Dutch actress Talitha Getty; American socialite Nan Kempner, who was later named an ambassador for the brand; and French model Nicole Dorier, who became director of his runway shows and later served as the "memory" of the house when it became a museum.

 Death

 Saint Laurent died on 1 June 2008 of brain cancer at his residence in Paris.
-According to The New York Times, a few days prior, he and Bergé had been joined in a same-sex civil union known as a Pacte civil de solidarité (PACS) in France.
+According to The New York Times, a few days prior, he and Bergé had been joined in a Civil union known as a Pacte civil de solidarité (PACS) in France.
 When Saint Laurent was diagnosed as terminal, with only one or two weeks left to live, Bergé and the doctor mutually decided that it would be better for him not to know of his impending death.
 Bergé said, "I have the belief that Yves would not have been strong enough to accept that."

 He was given a Catholic funeral at Église Saint-Roch in Paris.
 The funeral attendees included the former Empress of Iran Farah Pahlavi, Bernadette Chirac, Catherine Deneuve, and President Nicolas Sarkozy and his wife, Carla Bruni.

 His body was cremated, and his ashes were scattered in Marrakesh, Morocco, in the Majorelle Garden, a residence and botanical garden that he owned with Bergé and often visited to find inspiration and refuge.
 Bergé said at the funeral service (in French): "But I also know that I will never forget what I owe you and that one day I will join you under the Moroccan palms."